AaronCIH/SJDL-Foggy-Vehicle-Re-Identification--AAAI2022/README.md

 Bibtex:
 ```
 @inproceedings{chen2021all,
-  title={ALL Snow Removed: Single Image Desnowing Algorithm Using Hierarchical Dual-Tree Complex Wavelet Representation and Contradict Channel Loss},
+  title={SJDL-Vehicle: Semi-supervised Joint Defogging Learning for Foggy Vehicle Re-identification},
-  author={Chen, Wei-Ting and Fang, Hao-Yu and Hsieh, Cheng-Lin and Tsai, Cheng-Che and Chen, I and Ding, Jian-Jiun and Kuo, Sy-Yen and others},
+  author={Chen, Wei-Ting and Chen, I-Hsiang and Yeh, Chih-Yuan and Yang, Hao-Hsiang and Ding, Jian-Jiun and Kuo, Sy-Yen},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  booktitle={Proceedings of the AAAI conference on artificial intelligence},
-  pages={4196--4205},
-  year={2021}
 }
 ```